gangadharsagi/reviews-component/README.md

 Below are the steps to get it running.

  - Install all the dependences in the application by using the command ``` npm install ```
- - Express server is used to fetch the data from server, hence start the server in seperate terminal by using command `` npm run start:server ``
  - Then start the application in another terminal by using command ``` npm start ```
  - Run the tests using command ``` npm test ```